Tisdell History, Family Crest & Coats of Arms

 Another 113 words (8 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

-Tisdell Settlers in United States in the 17th Century
+Tisdell Settlers in West Indies in the 17th Century

 - Elizabeth Tisdell, who settled in Barbados in 1686